BIOTECH 7004 - Molecular Microbiology and Vaccines

 General Course Information

-Course Code BIOTECH 7004 Course Molecular Microbiology and Vaccines Coordinating Unit School of Molecular and Biomedical Science Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 4 hours per week Assumed Knowledge BIOCHEM 2500, MICRO 2500 or equivalent Restrictions Available to GCBIBIOM, GDBIBIOM, MBIBIOM students only Course Description Recent advances in medical and microbial molecular biotechnology, have led to great strides in the understanding and treatment of human diseases.
+Course Code BIOTECH 7004 Course Molecular Microbiology and Vaccines Coordinating Unit School of Biological Sciences Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 4 hours per week Available for Study Abroad and Exchange N Assumed Knowledge BIOCHEM 2500, MICRO 2500 or equivalent Restrictions Available to GCBIBIOM, GDBIBIOM, MBIBIOM students only Course Description Recent advances in medical and microbial molecular biotechnology, have led to great strides in the understanding and treatment of human diseases.
 Recognising the impact of these advances on human health and economic development, scientists and industry are harnessing these enabling technologies to meet the new challenges in medical microbiology and infectious diseases.